When It Comes to Tenting Choices, Stuart Has You Covered!

 Below is a list of additional considerations that relate to most tent installations.

-- Permit Assistance – Canopy/Tent 400 sq ft or larger require a tent permit from your local fire prevention.
-Price for permit will vary per city guidelines and codes.
+- Permit Assistance – Canopy/Tent 400 sq ft or larger requires a tent permit from your local fire prevention.
+The price for a permit will vary per city guidelines and codes.

 - Rain Contingency Planning